sachiniyer/cheap_portable_k3s/README.md

 ## Cheap

 I needed this cluster to be somewhat cheap for two reasons.
-First, I don't have any high sla requirements, nor do I really care too much about performance (gives me more time to stop and touch grass).
+First, I don't have any super high SLA requirements, nor do I really care too much about performance.
 As such, it is better for me to try and create something that optimizes for price.

 ## Portable

-In my youth, I tend to move around quite a bit, and it is an absolute pain to set up port forwarding everywhere that I go.
+I tend to move around quite a bit, and it is an absolute pain to set up port forwarding everywhere that I go.
 I also am not guaranteed access to a public IP wherever I am going.
 Therefore it is necessary that I am able to move my cluster with ease.

 ## Secure